The write callback is set with

 This callback function gets called by libcurl as soon as there is data received that needs to be saved. ptr points to the delivered data, and the size of that data is size multiplied with nmemb.

-If this callback isn't set, libcurl instead uses 'fwrite' by default.
+If this callback is not set, libcurl instead uses 'fwrite' by default.

 The write callback will be passed as much data as possible in all invokes, but